Selvyn-Baskaran/BilbaoGuilds/realtime-game/READMEDADDY.txt

 -------CHALLENGES REVAMPP-------
-actually make them useful, other thhan text chat rn, be able to upload photos, or whatever, make acc games and stuff challenge deadlines ongoing challenges under upcoming events so uno when challenges are ending, (the ones that last longer than a day)
+actually make them useful, other thhan text chat rn, be able to upload photos, or whatever, make acc games and stuff challenge deadlines ongoing challenges under upcoming events so uno when challenges are ending, (the ones that last longer than a day)✅